-Whether you’re a lawn care newbie and have never heard of a liquid lawn aerator before or you’ve been at this for a while now, every lawn owner gets a little on edge when winter rolls around.
 It’s natural to be nervous about how your grass will respond to a drop in temperature or if your lawn can handle the snow and ice.
-Luckily, once you’re reading this, you’ve probably found lawn solutions for the winter months and are looking to what’s next.
+Luckily, since you’re reading this, you’ve probably found lawn solutions for the winter months and are looking to what’s next.
 Just like you have to spring clean your house, it's important to prepare the outdoors for spring as well!

 1) Clean Up

 Once you do that, you’ll find a layer of thatch.
-Before you can fast forward to applying a liquid lawn aerator to your lawn, it is crucial to get rid of what that solution will not help, which is thatch.
-Thatch is dead grass tissue that lies between the green vegetation of the grass above and the root system and soil below.
-The best way to get rid of thatch is to start with a thatching rake, moving in the same direction, and then cleaning the lawn with a metal leaf rake.
+Thatch is decomposing grass tissue that lies between the green vegetation of the grass above and the root system and soil below.
+The best way to get rid of thatch is to start with a thatching rake, move in the same direction, and then clean the lawn with a metal leaf rake.

 Now that your lawn is clean of winter, you must move on to the next lawn solution, which is to weed your grass.
 Weeds compete for nutrients and space, making them a problem in many people’s lawns.

 In the north, you most likely don't have weeds popping up just yet, but it is essential to prevent them through the application of either mulch or chemicals.